RemiGirard/basicDockers/README.md

 ### Create react app

-By default the app is created inside react/app folder.
+By default, the app is created inside react/app folder.
 To change the name of the folder modify the `.env` file:

 ```
 # create-react-app